LET US SANCTIFY THE HOUSE OF GOD

 Personal repentance and revival always precede national or corporate repentance and revival!

 We have certainly seen and had enough of greedy and eloquent prophets and preachers who are specialists in dishing out soothing, enticing, and swelling but empty prophecies and messages to undiscerning souls in God’s house.

 Where are God’s servants who will carry out all the rubbish that has piled up in God’s house today?

-Prayer: My Dear Heavenly Father, I present myself to You today as the Hezekiah of this generation who will lead and teach others to carry out all the rubbish that has piled up in Your house, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I present myself to You today as the Hezekiah of this generation who will lead and teach others to carry out all the rubbish that has piled up in our churches, in Jesus’ name.
 Amen.